2023 Elmina Beechcraft 390 crash: Background

 The aircraft was a Beechcraft 390 Premier I built in 2004 and was first registered as G-FRYL in the United Kingdom.
 In May 2023, the aircraft entered service with Jet Valet, a private flight service based in Kuala Lumpur, and was given a new registration of N28JV.

 The aircraft carried six passengers and two pilots.
-The pilot in command was 41-year-old Captain Shahrul Kamal Roslan; the second in command was 44-year-old First Officer Heikal Aras Abdul Azim.
+The pilots were 41-year-old Captain Shahrul Kamal Roslan and 44-year-old First Officer Heikal Aras Abdul Azim.
 Captain Shahrul Kamal had just over 6,275 hours of flight time, including less than 37 hours on the type of aircraft involved in the accident, while First Officer Heikal Aras had 9,298 hours of flight time, including just over 3 hours on the Beechcraft 390 Premier I aircraft.

 Among the passengers was Johari Harun, a member of the Pahang State Executive Council and a member of the Pahang State Legislative Assembly for Pelangai.

 Captain Shahrul Kamal previously worked for Etihad Airways, Malaysia Airlines and AirAsia while First Officer Heikal Aras Abdul Azim was a former pilot at the Royal Malaysian Air Force.